Wisbech & Fenland Museum: Natural history

-W&F has a collection of local, British and international geology (rocks & minerals), paleontology (fossils), conchology (shells), 19th-century bird, mammal and fish mounts, lepidoptera (butterflies and moths), coleoptera (beetles) and a herbarium (botanical specimens).
+W&F has a collection of local, British and international geology (rocks & minerals), paleontology (fossils), conchology (shells) including specimens from the barrister William Metcalfe (1804–1873), 19th-century bird, mammal and fish mounts, lepidoptera (butterflies and moths), coleoptera (beetles) and a herbarium (botanical specimens) particularly William Skrimshire's (1766–1829) early nineteenth-century collection.
 Among the fossils to be seen are ichthyosaurs, belemnites, sea urchins and shark teeth.

 Archaeology

 The extensive archaeology collection of the W&F enables visitors to understand the development of Fenland life from the pre-historic through medieval times to the recent past.
 W&F's Romano- British collection features fine examples of pottery as well as a skeleton of a c.1700-year-old woman from Coldham.
 The jewel of the Museum's Celtic material is a highly decorated Iron Age Wisbech Scabbard (c.300 BC), found locally by Samuel Smith.

 Pottery and other artefacts recovered in the soils of the Welle Stream (an extinct Fenland river) give an insight into life in the Iron Age, Roman and Medieval Periods.

-W&F acquires finds from digs in the area, it recently received some of the collection of the 2009 Dig in the Wisbech Castle.
+W&F acquires finds from digs in the area, it recently received some of the collection of the 2009 Dig in The Castle.
 W&F also worked with the Wisbech High Street project and Fenland Archaeological Society to carry out a community dig on the museum's grounds and loaned items for a temporary exhibition and open day at Wisbech castle in 2019.